shelble2/EN605.417.FA/project/README.md

   - how does this change the blocks/threading.
 One puzzle per block? would that work?
   - make sure things are properly asnychronous
-- simple program: check if the answer is correct
-  - could either double-check that all rules are followed, or
-  - simply check against the answer in the database
 - speed - is the copying back and forth really bad?
 Can it be async?
-- output metrics to csv
-- make command line args more usable (optparse or like)
-  - verbosity flag?
-- clean up code by splitting into files

 ### Optional Extras
 - larger puzzles going > single digits